wezlemin/ska/README.md

 ## How to Use

 1. **Check Your Own Chemsheets File:**
-   * Get the Chemsheets file you're looking for on the Ska website.
+   * Get the Chemsheets file you have.
-   * Note the file name.
+   * Note its file name.

 2. **Use Ska to Find Your File:**
    * Visit [Ska](https://wezlemin.github.io/ska/).